rsol1123/Portfolio/README.md

   on AWS.

-  To run the porfolio:
+ To run the porfolio open your terminal and then type

-  Clone the repsoitory and use
+$ git clone github.com/rsol1123/portfolio

-  VSCode.
+This clones the repo

-  in a terminal window, type
+cd into the new folder and type

-  npm install
+$ npm install

-  then type
+This installs the required dependencies

-  npm start
+To run the React project.

-  and it should run
+$ npm start